'Qatar 2022 on brink of becoming Messi's World Cup'

 But the manner in which the master Messi and his apprentice Julian Alvarez swept aside Croatia in their 3-0 semi-final win delivered an ominous warning that they are hitting the sort of perfect crescendo their fans were still hitting in Lusail Stadium long after the final whistle.

-So it is all back to the space-age Lusail on Sunday to see if Argentina can win their third World Cup in their sixth final and whether the player some label the greatest the game has ever seen can finally get his hands on the prize that has remained tantalisingly out of his reach.
+So it is all back to the space-age Lusail on Sunday to see if Argentina can win a third World Cup in their sixth final and whether the player some label the greatest the game has ever seen can finally get his hands on the prize that has remained tantalisingly out of his reach.

 - 'Best ever' & 'magic' - reaction to 'the true Messi'